AdrienFausteGay/GRAFS-E/docs/source/input.md

 ### Excretion

-GRAFS-E manage 3 excretion types: manure, slurry and grassland excretion.
+E-GRAFS manage 3 excretion types: manure, slurry and grassland excretion.
 The amount of each excretion type is given by livestock tab data, yet the induced flows are computed and represented with specific excretion compartments.
 The excretion tab must be composed of 3 lines per livestock defined in livestock tab.
 With i the name of each livestock, the following lines must be in excretion sheet :
 - i manure
 - i slurry